GalakFayyar/BankOperationEnrichment/README.md

 How does it works ?
 -------------
-The objective is to guess the code operation by analyzing the label of the operation.
+Based on a reference matrix file, the objective is to guess the code operation by analyzing the label of the operation.
 Then a comparison is performed to match the correct code and label for the operation.

 The Programmation
 -------------
-This project is written in Visual Basic.
-The main purpose is a VBA excel macro.
+This project is written in C# with .NET 4 Framework.
+It also use ACE OLEDB database driver to communicate with Microsoft Excel files as databases.
+It also includes the [bsargos project EmbeddedExcel](http://www.codeproject.com/Articles/15760/How-to-Integrate-Excel-in-a-Windows-Form-Applicati) to preview Microsoft Excel files and set up fields to operate.

 Installation
 -------------
-Open Microsoft Excel, and then press <kbd>ALT + F11</kbd> to access Visual Basic Editor.
-Go to File > Import file and select the macro released in this project (file.bas).
+Thanks to [Fody Costura nuget Package] (https://github.com/Fody/Costura) all dependencies (DLL files) are included in executable generated.
+No installation required.
+Of course, Microsoft Excel (Excel.Interop) is required to be able to preview file...

 Execution
 -------------
-Simply run the macro by accessing the Display Tab and click on the Macros button.
-Then, simply select the Macro 'PerformOperation'.
+Simply execute file executable.
+For best use, it is recommanded to launch as Administrator.

 Requirements
 -------------
-In order to run correctly, this macro needs the reference file containing the list of code and label for the common accounts.
+No special requirement (.NET Framework 4, Microsoft Excel, Windows 7)

 Additional Informations
 -------------